celpung/go-uploader/readme.md

 ## Contributing

 Contributions are welcome!
-To contribute to cexam, follow these steps:
+To contribute to go-uploader, follow these steps:

 1. Fork this repository.
 2. Create a new branch: git checkout -b new-feature